 Established in 1937, the Department of Psychology at The University of Alabama fosters an environment where opportunities for research and real-world experience abound for both graduate and undergraduate students.

 At the graduate level, we offer programs leading to the doctor of philosophy (PhD) degree in clinical psychology and in experimental psychology.
-The clinical psychology program is accredited by the American Psychological Association and has been continually accredited since 1959.
-Concentrations in clinical psychology include child clinical psychology, health psychology, geropsychology, and psychology/law.
-Concentrations in experimental psychology include cognitive psychology, social psychology, and developmental science.
+The clinical psychology program area is accredited by the American Psychological Association and has been continually accredited since 1959.
+Subareas in the clinical psychology area include child clinical psychology, health psychology, geropsychology, and psychology/law.
+Subareas in experimental psychology area include cognitive psychology, social psychology, and developmental science.
 Our graduate programs are selective, with graduate students numbering at about 100.